kaigorod/nirdjs/README.md

 - you write less code, and your code is more readable

-So, this way the only case your components re-render is the actual change of the atom they implicitly subscribed to using the `useCharm` hook.
+So, this way the only case your components re-render is the actual change of the atom they implicitly subscribed to using the `useValue` hook.

 ### How update callbacks work internally

 Modern state management libaries, in addition to managing front-end state have to provide compatibility with Server-Side Rendering (SSR) and Server-Side Generation (SSG) rendering.
 In this mode, the page of the application are rendered in-parallel.
-This way every charm sits in the memory of the node application in multiple instances, one per every page being rendered.
-A specific state of all charms and variables required to render a single page is called Store.
+This way every atom sits in the memory of the node application in multiple instances, one per every page being rendered.
+A specific state of all atoms and variables required to render a single page is called Store.

 Let's look at the example of a todo app which uses server-side rendering.